icza/session/README.md

     count := sess.Attr("Count").(int) // Type assertion, you might wanna check if it succeeds sess.SetAttr("Count", count+1)    // Increment count

+(Of course variable attributes can be added later on too with `Session.SetAttr()`, not just at session creation.)

 To remove a session (e.g. on logout):

     session.Remove(sess, w)